cncf/tag-security/community/assessments/projects/microcks/self-assessment.md

 * Contract-Based Testing: It verifies that real APIs conform to their defined contract (e.g., OpenAPI spec) by running automated tests against them.
 * Supports Multiple Protocols: Works with REST, GraphQL, gRPC, WebSockets, and event-driven APIs, making it useful for modern microservices.

+**Competitive advantage**:

+By streamlining API workflows and development life cycle, Microcks helps organizations stay ahead of competitors:

+* Faster Time-to-Market: Releasing new features and products more quickly than competitors.
+* Higher Reliability: Delivering stable and well-tested APIs, reducing downtime and post-release fixes.
+* Improved Developer Efficiency: Allowing teams to focus on innovation rather than manually managing mocks and test environments.
+* Better Customer Experience: Ensuring APIs work as expected, leading to higher user satisfaction and retention.

 **The Core Value**:

 Microcks helps developers and testers work independently, detect API issues early such as incorrect responses, contract violations, or unexpected changes (breaking changes or regressions) and ensure that APIs behave as expected across different environments without manually maintaining mocks or writing complex test scripts.

 #### Actors